-Additionally, in fiscal years 2014, 2013 and 2012, the Company repurchased 161,699 shares, 133,816 shares and 113,734 shares, respectively, from certain executives that were surrendered to satisfy the minimum statutory tax withholding obligations on the vesting of restricted stock units and performance-based restricted stock units.
-These repurchases, which are not included in the authorized share repurchase programs, had a weighted-average purchase price of $2.22, $2.32 and $3.52, respectively.
+In fiscal years 2016, 2015 and 2014, the Company repurchased from employees 93,903 shares, 335,890 shares and 161,699 shares, respectively, to satisfy the minimum statutory tax withholding obligations on the vesting of restricted stock units and performance-based restricted stock units.
+These repurchases, which are not included in the authorized share repurchase programs, had a weighted-average purchase price of $1.16, $2.57 and $2.22, respectively.

 Stock Restriction Agreements

 The Company’s Common Stock is divided into two classes.
-Class A Common Stock is entitled to one vote per share while Class B Common Stock is entitled to four votes per share.
-As of May 14, 2014, as trustees the Voting Trust, containing common stock held for the benefit of the Penny family, Robert C. Penny III and Robert W. Foskett have the exclusive power to vote over 50.9% of the votes entitled to be cast by the holders of our common stock.
-Certain Penny family members also own, or are beneficiaries of trusts that own shares outside of the Voting Trust.
-As trustees of the Voting Trust and other trusts, Messrs.
-Penny and Foskett control 54.9% of the voting power of the Company’s outstanding stock and therefore effectively control the Company.
+Class A Common Stock is entitled to one vote per share, while Class B Common Stock is entitled to four votes per share.
+As of May 13, 2016, Robert C. Penny III, Robert W. Foskett and Patrick J. McDonough, Jr., as trustees of the Voting Trust containing common stock held for the benefit of the Penny family, have the exclusive power to vote over 50.3% of the votes entitled to be cast by the holders of the Company's common stock.
+Certain Penny family members also own, or are beneficiaries of, trusts that own shares outside of the Voting Trust.
+Messrs.
+Penny III, Foskett and McDonough, Jr., as trustees of the Voting Trust and other trusts, control 54.2% of the voting power of the Company’s outstanding stock and therefore effectively control the Company.

 Shares Issued and Outstanding

 The following table summarizes Common Stock transactions for fiscal years 2014, 2015 and 2016: